PREDICT-EPFL/piqp/README.md

 ## Citing our Work

-If you found PIQP useful in your scientific work, we encourage you to cite our accompanying paper:
+If you found PIQP useful in your scientific work, we encourage you to cite our main paper:
 ```
 @INPROCEEDINGS{schwan2023piqp,
   author={Schwan, Roland and Jiang, Yuning and Kuhn, Daniel and Jones, Colin N.},